 How long to stay there?

-One full day is enough to discover the city comfortably and to take a long walk along the corniche.
+Two full days are enough to discover the city comfortably and to take a long walk along the corniche.
 Casablanca is a very dirty and polluted city so you don’t want to stay there too long.
 Much better places in Morocco are awaiting your visit!

 How to get around?